Rexios80/hds_overlay/README.md

 # Health Data Server Overlay
 This is a stream overlay that shows heart rate and calorie burn information sent from an Apple Watch, Samsung watch, or Android watch running the Health Data Server app

+# YOU MUST JOIN THE [TESTFLIGHT](https://testflight.apple.com/join/hG4FkmZ4) GROUP FOR THE OVERLAY TO WORK RIHT NOW

+Apple is being ungodly show at approving the update.
+If you ask in Discord why your overlay isn't working and you're not in the TestFlight group I will be upset.

 ### Links

 - [iOS/Apple Watch/macOS app](https://apps.apple.com/app/apple-store/id1496042074?pt=118722341&ct=GitHub&mt=8)